-In cases where peer on peer abuse is identified, we will follow our child protection procedures, recognising that both the victim and perpetrator will require support.
-The initial concern, however raised, will be recorded on CPOMS and additional information from disclosures by victims, perpetrators, friends, staff or family will be added to build a picture of the nature and extent of the abuse and the interventions employed.
+In cases where peer on peer abuse is identified, we will follow our child protection procedures, recognising that both the victim and perpetrator will require support, and that there may be physical and mental health implications too.

+The initial concern, however raised, will be recorded on CPOMS and additional information from disclosures by victims, perpetrators, friends, staff or family will be added to build a picture ofthe nature and extent of the abuse and the interventions employed.